 While feet come in a variety of shapes and sizes, the footwear that protects them come in such wide range, too.
 Many individuals assume that their feet is the same as other people’s but in truth, feet are as varied in shape and size as the people who walk in them.
 They come in narrow, standard, and wide widths and in a variety of lengths.
 Thankfully, shoe manufacturers have become more responsive to the call for more accommodating footwear.

 Wide hiking sandals cater to individuals with wide or flat feet.
 They are also advisable for individuals with foot problems like bunions and hammertoes.
-As opposed to the narrow and standard width of most hiking sandals,
+As opposed to the narrow and standard width of most hiking sandals, hiking shoes, and mountaineering boots, these are made using a wide-width last.

 A pair of wide hiking sandals simply means that it had been made with 1/8 inch more upper material compared with the standard ones.
 The extra upper material accommodates the foot volume that standard sizes cannot accommodate.
 The sole may also be wider than the standard ones.
 Other than the more accommodating upper and sole, they are made of the same material as standard-width sandals.

-When to use wide hiking sandals
+When should men and women use wide hiking sandals

 Wide-width footwear is meant to be used by individuals with wide or flat feet.
 Identifying whether you have either of these characteristics, consider having your feet measured or assessed by professionals.